IDC 2026 Workshop

 Call for Participation

-We invite researchers, designers, and practitioners to join a full-day workshop on sustainable care—supporting children's lasting engagement with social causes through technology design.
+We invite researchers, designers, and practitioners to join a half-day (morning) workshop on sustainable care—supporting children's lasting engagement with social causes through technology design.

 Children today encounter climate change, conflict, and inequality through digital technologies.
 Much of this content is designed for attention capture rather than constructive engagement, contributing to rising anxiety and disengagement among young people who care deeply but feel powerless.
 This workshop introduces sustainable care as a design lens and invites participants to map the landscape of technologies that help or harm children's capacity to engage with social issues over time.